-- Psychonauts had mini-censors (like normal Censors, but smaller).
-Ranger Ford would advise the player to use Raz's Ground Pound attack to take them out the whole swarm at once.
+- Psychonauts has mini-censors (like normal Censors, but smaller).
+Ford advises you to use Raz's Ground Pound attack to take out the whole swarm at once.

 - Red Dead Revolver: Them; buildings full of clown midgets.
 You; gatling gun.
 Fun times are had by, well, you.

 - Serious Sam occasionally toys with the enemies' size just to screw with the player.
 Most often tiny enemies retain health and power of normal ones, unless they have even more.

 - Shrek the Third tie-in game had the mini-versions of evil Pinocchio knock-offs made by Stromboli.
 These were weaker but also just a short enough to not get hit by Shreks fist unless they were at just the right distance.

 - The Smallfry of Splatoon 2's Salmon Run mode can be easily splatted in one hit from even light-hitting weapons, but they're fast, have a very small hitbox, attack in groups, and can even mess up a player's movement.

 - Super Smash Bros.
 Brawl: Mites in the Subspace Emissary.